 - 1. Working exhibits provide an opportunity for youth to communicate and interact with an audience in an informal way.
 The youth's subject should be an outgrowth of his/her 4-H experience or project work.

 - 2. Exhibitors are encouraged to wear 4-H clothing to help alert the public that it is a 4-Her giving a working exhibit.

-- 3. Presenters are expected to comply with all copyright/trademark regulations.

 - 1910 Junior Working Exhibit

 - 1911 Intermediate Working Exhibit

 - 1912 Senior Working Exhibit

 - 1913 Team Working Exhibit

-4-H WOODWORKING DIVISION
+WOODWORKING DIVISION